salonbooking/salonbooking/readme.txt

 **BRAND NEW FEATURES**:

+* Holidays rules - set your days off during the year
+* Offest between reservaions - if you need to add an extra OFF interval between two sequecial reservations
+* New section added "Tool" where you can get debugging infos

+**EXISTING FEATURES**:

 * Customer reviews - let your customers submit a feedback after each reservation

-**EXISTING FEATURES**:

 * Back-end settings pages full redesign
 * Bookings cancelation from front-end ( a new page MY BOOKING ACCOUNT )
 * Stripe as new payment method